How to choose a charting platform for your lactation private practice – UPDATED March 2026

 Customizable Templates vs. Lactation Specific

-All the rest allow you to create your own charting templates, or import templates that others have made, like the ones I’ve made to go with my training modules for ChARM, Jane, Google Workspace, Office 365, Practice Better, and IntakeQ/PracticeQ.
+All the rest allow you to create your own charting templates, or import templates that others have made — like the ones I’ve made for ChARM, Google Workspace, Office 365, Practice Better, Jane, and IntakeQ/PracticeQ.
+I’m in the process of finalizing templates for Kalix as well, so watch this space!

 Google Workspace is a completely DIY solution.
-It’s low cost, but requires you to do all the account maintenance and management.
+It’s low cost, but requires you to do all the account maintenance and management yourself.

 Client Intake Experience

-With almost all of these charting platforms for lactation private practice, your clients will log in to a secure client portal to complete intake forms and sign consents.
-IntakeQ has a cool feature where you can ask a client to modify their form after they’ve filled it out.
+With almost all of these platforms, your clients will log in to a secure client portal to book appointments, complete intake forms, and sign consents.
+IntakeQ has a feature where you can ask a client to modify their form after they’ve submitted it, which is genuinely useful.

-Using Google Workspace or Office 365, you can create a link to an intake form that is easy to send by email to your clients.
+Using Google Workspace or Office 365, you can create a link to an intake form that’s easy to send by email.
 Results can be viewed individually or tabulated into a spreadsheet.

 Integrated Online Scheduling

-IntakeQ’s embeddable scheduler offers many of the same features that Acuity does.
-Appointments can be grouped into categories, you can add padding to your appointments, you can offer coupons, and you can create packages.
+IntakeQ‘s embeddable scheduler has many of the same features Acuity does — appointment categories, padding, coupons, and packages.

-Practice Better also has a lovely online scheduler.
-It doesn’t have quite as many features as Acuity or IntakeQ, but will look great on your website and be super easy for your clients to use.
+Practice Better has a solid online scheduler — not quite as feature-rich as Acuity or IntakeQ, but straightforward and easy for clients.
+It can be embedded in your website.

 Secure Messaging

-When you create a care plan in Google Workspace, Office 365, ChARM, Mobile Lactation Consultant, MilkNotes, Practice Better, or Simple Practice, you’ll be able to share a version with the client that has clickable URLs.
-In the other platforms, clients will have to copy and paste a link before they can view it.
-IntakeQ has clickable links in many but not all views.
+When you create a care plan in Google Workspace, Office 365, ChARM, Practice Better, Jane, Kalix, or Simple Practice, you’ll be able to share a version with the client that has clickable URLs.

 Insurance Billing and Claim Tracking